Taiterbase/noggin/README.md

 ## What's next?
 We're working on:
-- Hotkeys and Shortcuts
+- Tagging
 - Search and Replace
-- Tagging
+- Hotkeys, Gestures, and Shortcuts
 - iCloud Sync

 Enjoy your new native Markdown editor in Rust!